jndean/Clockchecker/README.md

 ```bash
 python example.py
 ```
-All currently solved puzzles are present in the `puzzles.py` file, you can choose to print and solve one by name using:
+Solved puzzles are recorded in the `puzzles.py` file, you can choose to print and solve one by name, e.g.:
 ```bash
 python puzzles.py 24
 python puzzles.py 30left
 ```
-I store all previously solved puzzles so they can be run as unit tests, you can solve all puzzles with the following
+I record all (most) previously solved puzzles so that they can be run as unit tests during development.
+You can ru these tests and solve all puzzles using
 ```bash
 python -m unittest
 ```